leolani/cltl-combot/README.md

 commands.
 One option to manage Python versions is to use [pyenv](https://github.com/pyenv/pyenv).
 Note, however, that `pyenv` doesn't work well together with anaconda.
-To detect if you are using anaconda with the command above.
-If you use anaconda, you can use that to manage your Python version (?).
+To detect if you are using anaconda use the command above.
+On OS X you can alternatively you install specific Python version using homebrew by installing

+    brew install python@3.10

+and adding it to your PATH variable, like

+    export PATH="$(brew --prefix)/opt/python@3.10/libexec/bin:$PATH"

+in `~/.zshrc` (see also their [their documentation](https://docs.brew.sh/Homebrew-and-Python)).

 *Note* that using an alias for the `python` command in the shell configuration script does not work as aliases are eventually not expanded if the shell is not in interactive mode.